php-dev-br/laravel-doc-pt-br/dusk.md

     $output = $browser->script('return window.location.pathname');

 <a name="taking-a-screenshot"></a>
 ### Taking A Screenshot

 You may use the `screenshot` method to take a screenshot and store it with the given filename.
 All screenshots will be stored within the `tests/Browser/screenshots` directory:

     $browser->screenshot('filename');

-The `responsiveScreenshots` method may be used to take a series of screenshots at various breakpoints:

-    $browser->responsiveScreenshots('filename');

 <a name="storing-console-output-to-disk"></a>
 ### Storing Console Output To Disk

 You may use the `storeConsoleLog` method to write the current browser's console output to disk with the given filename.
 Console output will be stored within the `tests/Browser/console` directory:

     $browser->storeConsoleLog('filename');

 <a name="storing-page-source-to-disk"></a>
 ### Storing Page Source To Disk

 You may use the `storeSource` method to write the current page's source to disk with the given filename.
 The page source will be stored within the `tests/Browser/source` directory:

     $browser->storeSource('filename');

 <a name="interacting-with-elements"></a>
 ## Interacting With Elements

 <a name="dusk-selectors"></a>
 ### Dusk Selectors

 Choosing good CSS selectors for interacting with elements is one of the hardest parts of writing Dusk tests.
 Over time, frontend changes can cause CSS selectors like the following to break your tests:

     // HTML...